The best Spanish islands

 They all have international airports, very well connected to most cities in Europe, except Formentera which is connected by ferry to Ibiza

-If you are after a crazy holiday with plenty of nightlife then Ibiza is the place to be.
+If you are after a crazy holiday with plenty of nightlife then the island of Ibiza is the place to be.

-This is the party island of the Mediterranean and possibly of the world.
+This is the party island of the Mediterranean and surely one of the best places in the world for having fun till the early hours of the morning.

-Here you will find the most famous clubs like Bora Bora, Space, Ushuaia, or DC10 to name a few.
+Here you will find the most famous clubs like Hi Ibiza, Ushuaia, and DC10 to name a few.

-And let’s not forget the Café del Mar, a must-visit at sunset time for cocktails and chill-out music
+And let’s not forget Ibiza’s famous bar Café del Mar, a must-visit at sunset time for cocktails and chill-out music

 Playa d’en Bossa and San Antonio are the major towns for nightlife, where the most famous DJs perform through the night.